AndreyAkinshin/aakinshin.net/content/en/posts/2021/02/unbiased-mad/index.md

 b_n \cong 1 + cn^{-d}.
 $$

-In his paper, he applied the above equation only for *Shorth* (which is the smallest interval that contains at least half of the data points), but this approach can also be applied for other measures of scale.
+In his paper, he applied the above equation only to *Shorth* (which is the smallest interval that contains at least half of the data points), but this approach can also be applied to other measures of scale.

 #### The Hayes approach